richardTowers/non-terrible-ui-tests/README.md

 ### Ideal world

-System is layered in a way that makes separating the front end from the back end
+System is layered in a way that makes separating the front end from the back end easy

 * Test the UI in total isolation from the back end.
 Mock all calls to the API
 * Write a *few* true end-to-end tests to make sure the whole system works